Steps to minimize unwanted cropping, and tips to help your images look their best.

 - Sometimes - The container’s shape conforms to the dimensions of the image so the whole image displays.

-In most cases, images on your site display within the containers' dimensions, and will experience some cropping.
+Usually, images on your site display within the containers' dimensions, and will experience some cropping.
 This helps images look their best while adapting to different browser sizes.

-Image Blocks display images at their original height and width ratio, within your site's layout restrictions.
+Image blocks display images at their original height and width ratio, within your site's layout restrictions.

 - After cropping, use the focal point to center the image.